Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Recurrence Relations

-We checked the scaling empirically by plotting $\mathcal J^{l_0,l}$ vs. $l$ in a $\log-\log$ plot and fitting the slope.
-These results are presented in Fig.\ref{fig:scaling}.
-The agreement with infinite width calculation is excellent.
+We checked the scaling empirically by plotting $\mathcal J^{0,l}$ vs. $l$ in a $\log$--$\log$ plot and fitting the slope.
+These results are presented in Fig.\ref{fig:scaling}, and are in excellent agreement with infinite width calculation.

-\section{Layer normalization}
+\section{Layer Normalization}

 The fact that critical initialization is concentrated on a single point $(\sigma_w^\star, \sigma_b^\star)$ may appear unsettling because great care must be taken to initialize the network critically.
-The situation can be substantially improved by utilizing the normalization techniques known as LayerNorm \cite{ba2016layer} and GroupNorm \cite{wu2018group}.
-These techniques are used as alternatives to BatchNorm \cite{ioffe2015batch} whenever the batch size may vary during training.
-Infinite-width theory of BatchNorm was studied previously \cite{yang2018mean}, where it was shown that, similarly to Dropout \cite{schoenholz2016deep}, BatchNorm destroys criticality and the ordered phase; leaving only the chaotic phase.
-This renders very deep networks with BatchNorm untrainable~\cite{yang2018mean}.
-Unlike BatchNorm, LayerNorm \emph{preserves criticality}.
-We will discuss LayerNorm in detail, while the (trivial) generalization to GroupNorm will be mentioned afterwards.
-The LayerNorm can act either on activations or preactivations.
-Depending on this choice criticality will occur on different critical \emph{lines} in $\sigma_b$--$\sigma_w$ plane.
-Furthermore, we will conclude that when LayerNorm is applied to \emph{preactivations}\footnote{In the original work \cite{ba2016layer} the LayerNorm was applied to activations.} the correlation length is enhanced allowing to train much deeper networks even far away from criticality.
+The situation can be substantially improved by utilizing the normalization techniques known as LayerNorm \citep{ba2016layer} and GroupNorm \citep{wu2018group}.
+Our results apply to GroupNorm verbatim in the case when the number of groups is much smaller than the width.
+LayerNorm can act either on preactivations or on activations (discussed in the \Cref{secapp:tec}).
+Depending on this choice, criticality will occur on different critical \emph{lines} in $\sigma_b$--$\sigma_w$ plane.
+When LayerNorm is applied to \emph{preactivations} the correlation length is enhanced, allowing for training much deeper networks even far away from criticality.